 Contract Period Payment Date Payment Amount Responsible Party

 Upon execution of this

-Voor One Agreement \$20,000.00 Client
+Year One Agreement \$20,000.00 Client

-Year One Upon Delivery of Retail
+r ear One Upon Delivery of Retail

 Recruitment Plan \$20,000.00 ElectriCities of NC

 On or before the 1 st

 anniversary of the

 Year Two Project Start Date \$12,500.00 Client

-Year Two On or before the 1 st
+rear two On or before the 1 st

 anniversary of the

 Project Start Date \$12,500.00 ElectriCities of NC

 On or before the 2 nd

-anniversary of the
+Year Three anniversary of the

-Year Three Project Start Date \$12,500.00 Client
+Project Start Date \$12,500.00 Client

 On or before the 2 nd

 anniversary of the

 Project Start Date \$12,500.00 ElectriCities of NC

 B. Payment Default.
-If the Client or ElectriCities of NC fail to pay any portion of the Consulting Fee for which they are responsible on the requisite payment date, the Consultant will immediately cease all Services, including but not limited to: (1) negotiation of incentive agreements; (2) all recruiting and marketing efforts; (3) representation of the
+If the Client or ElectriCities of NC fail to pay any portion of the Consulting Fee for which they are responsible on the requisite payment date, the Consultant will immediately cease all Services, including but not limited to: (1) negotiation of incentive agreements; (2) all recruiting and marketing efforts; (3) representation of the Item # 7